Solid Waste Fees

 The Solid Waste Fee appears as a separate line item on the real estate property tax bill.
 The fee is divided in half between the June and November tax bills.

 ||Fee Per Unit|

-Businesses and non-profit organizations will be assessed based on their actual refuse generation amounts per year.
+Businesses and non-profit organizations, including schools and churches, will be assessed based on their actual refuse generation amounts per year.
 This information is based on actual records or by the number, size and pickup of your refuse containers.
 If businesses and non-profits do not have this information, the County will estimate generation based on the type and square footage of a business or non-profit organization.

 Residents and businesses should consider the following when planning future refuse disposal costs:

-- Prince William County residents and businesses can haul their trash to the landfill without paying a disposal fee, except for materials such as tires, manure or pallets that require special handling.
+- Prince William County residents and businesses can haul their trash to the landfill without paying a disposal fee, except for materials such as tires, manure, pallets and other items that require special handling.

 - Refuse haulers should only charge to collect and transport refuse.
 Refuse haulers permitted to collect refuse in the County do not pay a disposal fee and should not charge customers for disposal on their bills.